Otto Barić: Croatia national team

 At the finals, Croatia was drawn into a tough group with defending champions France, England and Switzerland, and advancement to the quarterfinals was relatively unlikely.
 The team put all their hopes on the opening match against Switzerland, but failed to win as the match ended with a goalless draw.
 The second match against France started badly for the Croatian team as they were 1–0 down on the halftime after Igor Tudor scored an own goal, but a strong start into the second half and goals from Milan Rapaić and Dado Pršo put them 2–1 up in the first seven minutes.
 Nevertheless, France equalised with David Trezeguet's goal twelve minutes later and the final score was 2–2.
 Croatia had to win against England in the last group match to advance to the quarterfinals and managed to achieve a good start when Niko Kovač scored the opening goal after only four minutes, but England managed to switch the lead 2–1 until the end of the first half with goals from Paul Scholes and Wayne Rooney in the last five minutes.
 In the second half, England went 3–1 up with another goal from Rooney and Croatian chances to put themselves in the lead once again were down to a minimum.
 Croatia managed to decrease England's lead when Igor Tudor scored for 3–2, but it took only six minutes before Frank Lampard scored the final goal of the match, leading England to a 4–2 win and eliminating the group third-placed Croatia from the tournament.
-Although the Croatian team's elimination was expected in such competition, Barić's contract was not extended and he left as coach of the Croatia national team in July 2004.
+Given that Croatia was expected to progress from the group, the early exit was seen as a major disappointment and Barić's contract was not extended and he left as manager of the Croatia national team in July 2004.